Women's Health Aug 2, 2018

 Explain Women’s Health approach to care for patients with vulvodynia?

 At Women’s Health, a clinical partnership between UT Health Austin and Ascension Seton, we approach vulvodynia using the biopsychosocial model of care.
 This means that we treat the whole person and keep in mind the complex issues that can arise when a patient is living with a painful condition.
-Our team includes associate providers such as physician assistants and nurse practitioners, pelvic floor physical therapists, sex counselors, social workers and behavioral health specialists, nutritionists and physicians.
+Our team includes associate providers such as physician assistants and nurse practitioners, pelvic floor physical therapists, sex counselors, health social workers and behavioral health specialists, nutritionists and physicians.
 All members of the team play a critical role in the treatment of our patients.
 We meet as a team in the morning to review patient treatment plans so that we can receive input from all of the team members.

 What is one thing that you want women to know who are suffering with vulvodynia?